Frequently Asked Questions

-Last year, the Wake Forest School of Medicine PA Program had a 90% pass rate for first-time takers, with a three-year average of 94%.
-The national three-year average for first-time takers was 93%.
+For the Class of 2013, the Wake Forest School of Medicine PA Program had a 94% pass rate for first-time takers, with a four-year average of 94%.
+The national four-year average for first-time takers was 93%.
 For more details on prior years: PANCE Scores

 How are the rotations for the second year chosen?

 Wake's PA Program learners have some control in selecting rotation sites.
 Wake Forest has 1,100 active clinical site locations, 500 of which have been used over the past 3 to 4 years.
 The Director of Clinical Education handles rotation final selection.
 Most learners use both Wake Forest Baptist Medical Center sites as well as extramural sites.